MTASZTAKI/ApertusVR/README.md

 # ApertusVR
-Distributed scene sharing engine for virtual and/or augmented reality on any platform
+Distributed scene sharing engine for virtual and augmented reality on any platform